jrp2014/smuggler2/README.md

 using the example above.

-You might use this to refine your imports or get a starting point for your exports, but not rewrite them every time you compile.
+You might use this approach to refine your imports or get a starting point for your exports, but not rewrite them every time you compile.
 The use of a flag means that you can also exclude `smuggler2` dependencies from your final builds.